staltz/manyverse/CONTRIBUTING.md

 ### Troubleshooting

 On Android applications, the `react-native` build process is sometimes unable to rebuild assets.
 If you are getting errors while building the application using `react-native run-android`, then the command `npm run full-clean` can help you do a clean rebuild of the project.
-Then, reinstall with `npm ci` and rebuild.
+Then, reinstall with `npm i` and rebuild.

 #### NullPointerException on `npm run build-nodejs-app`